 - 1. With the transmission in neutral, release the parking brake, but continue squeezing the rear brake lever. - 2.
-With the throttle closed, press the upshift switch once to shift into 1st gear. - 54 Basic Operation & Riding

-- 3. Release the rear brake lever/parking brake lever and increase engine speed by gradually opening the throttle. - 4.
-When speed increases, release the throttle and shift to 2nd gear by pressing the upshift switch once. - 5.
-Repeat this sequence to progressively upshift to 3rd, 4th and 5th (top) gear. - 6.
-To downshift, press the downshift switch once.
+With the throttle closed, raise the shift lever one full stroke to shift into 1st (first) gear. - 3.
+Release the rear brake lever and increase engine speed by gradually opening the throttle. - 4.
+When speed increases, release the throttle and shift to 2nd gear by raising the shift lever one full stroke. - 5.
+Repeat this sequence to progressively upshift to 3rd and 4th (top) gear. - 6.
+To downshift, reverse this sequence.
 Remember to close the throttle each time you shift to the next lower gear.